media-comp/2022-HybridIntelligence/README.md

 # 2022-HybridIntelligence

 Notes:
-   test_submission_code.py and train_submission_code.py aer templates provided at the competition basalt_utils and kairos_minerl are packages prepared by the authors and are included  in requirements.txt folder "data" is where the dataset will be downloaded "train.zip" include trained models so feel free to use them
+   test_submission_code.py and train_submission_code.py are templates provided at the competition basalt_utils and kairos_minerl are packages prepared by the authors and are included  in requirements.txt folder "data" is where the dataset will be downloaded "train.zip" include trained models so feel free to use them